 You can move apps between and around your screens.

 If you're using a mouse, you can also grab the title bar and move the app where you want it.
 To see the title bar on a Windows Store app, move your mouse to the top of the app.

-Swipe in from the right edge of the screen, tap Search (or if you're using a mouse, point to the upper-right corner of the screen, move the mouse pointer down, and then click Search), enter Tablet PC Settings, and then tap or click Tablet PC Settings.
+Swipe in from the right-hand edge of the screen, tap Search (or if you're using a mouse, point to the top-right corner of the screen, move the mouse pointer down, then click Search), enter Tablet PC Settings, then tap or click Tablet PC Settings.

 Tap or click Setup.

 You might be asked for an admin password or to confirm your choice.